Baby Wellness Visits

 - Increasing arch perimeter and helping with minor crowding

-At every regular dental visit, Dr. Hwang will evaluate your child’s developing dentition as part of his or her comprehensive oral health care.
-If you have any specific questions regarding your child’s growing smile, please bring it up to our staff and Dr. Hwang at your child’s next dental check-up.
+At every regular dental visit, we will evaluate your child’s developing dentition as part of his or her comprehensive oral health care.
+If you have any specific questions regarding your child’s growing smile, please bring it up to our staff at your child’s next dental check-up.

 At Smile Castle, we offer a fun and educational experience for our patients and parents.
 Our staff obtains the cooperation of our child and adolescent patients by using warmth, friendliness, persuasion, humor, charm, gentleness, kindness and understanding.
-There are several behavior management techniques used by Dr. Hwang and staff during their visit with each patient.
+There are several behavior management techniques used by our staff during their visit with each patient.

 These techniques include: